- 4 Bedrooms

 - Air Conditioning

 This unit does not include a golf cart but one may be rented for a price of $250 - $300 / week.
 Beaufortcarts.com accepts you to rent them online.
 You can also call Island Excursions at 848-838-1518.
 They are located in the Marina on Fripp Island.

-- Property management companies and individual property owners commonly offer customers the chance to purchase trip insurance.
-Trip insurance, which usually costs somewhere between 1% - 5% of the base vacation rental price, provides travellers reimbursement of their trip costs for any days missed as a consequence of medical emergencies or hurricanes, and additionally ensuing additional hurricane evacuation costs or charges, like an unanticipated hotel room stay or additional gas.
+- Consider investing in trip insurance with your rental agreement.
+Trip insurance, which generally will cost you between 1% - 5% of the base rental price, provides travellers reimbursement of their trip costs for any days missed due to health-related emergencies or storms, and additionally ensuing additional hurricane evacuation costs or expenses, such as an unplanned hotel stay or additional gasoline.

 The Rental Process